KiyomizuSuzu/KiyomizuOS/README.md

 # KiyomizuOS
-KiyomizuOS is a playbook based on Winhance that uses PowerShell scripts, preferably PowerShell 7, to debloat and customize Windows 11.
+This is a playbook based on Winhance that uses PowerShell scripts, preferably PowerShell 7, to debloat and customize Windows 11.

 ## Third-Party Software Downloads
 This playbook includes downloads from third-party projects.